-Tilting Point acquires FTX Games assets and Plamee Studios – TechCrunch
+Tilting Point acquires FTX Games and Plamee Studios’ assets – TechCrunch

-Game publisher Tilting Point announced today that it has made its third acquisition in eight months, buying games, key employees and “most of the assets” from FTX Games and Plamee Studios — both previously owned Playtech, which will be focusing on its gaming and sports betting software moving forward.
+Game publisher Tilting Point announced today that it has made its third acquisition in eight months, buying games, key employees and “most of the assets” from FTX Games and Plamee Studios — both previously owned by Playtech, which will be focusing on its gaming and sports betting software moving forward.

 Plamee previously developed Narcos: Cartel Wars, which has supposedly made $60 million in revenue since launch.
 FTX published Cartel Wars, as well as The Walking Dead: Free Casino Slots and Criminal Minds: The Mobile Game.
 Tilting Point has taken over operations for all three FTX titles, as well as a fourth that’s currently in development.